-1. i) Use a web browser to go to the Python website http://python.org.
-This page contains information about Python and links to Python-related pages, and it gives you the ability to search the Python documentation.
+- 1. i) Use a web browser to go to the Python website http://python.org.
+This page contains information about Python and links to Python-related pages, and it gives you the ability to search the Python documentation. - ii) Start the Python interpreter and type help() to start the online help utility. - 2.
+Start a Python interpreter and use it as a Calculator.

-- 2. Start a Python interpreter and use it as a Calculator. - 3. - i) Write a program to calculate compound interest when principal, rate and number of periods are given. - ii) Given coordinates (x1, y1), (x2, y2) find the distance between two points - 4.
+- i) Write a program to calculate compound interest when principal, rate and number of periods are - ii) Given coordinates (x1, y1), (x2, y2) find the distance between two points - 4.
 Read name, address, email and phone number of a person through keyboard and print the details.

-- 1. Print the below triangle using for loop. - 5
+- Print the below triangle using for loop.

+- 44

+- 333

+- 2222

+- 11111

-- 2222 - 11111 - 2.
-Write a program to check whether the given input is digit or lowercase character or uppercase character or a special character (use 'if-else-if' ladder) - 3.
-Python Program to Print the Fibonacci sequence using while loop - 4.
-Python program to print all prime numbers in a given interval (use break)
+- 2. Write a program to check whether the given input is digit or lowercase character or uppercase character or a special character (use 'if-else-if' ladder)

+- 3. Python Program to Print the Fibonacci sequence using while loop

+- 4. Python program to print all prime numbers in a given interval (use break)

 - 1. i) Write a program to convert a list and tuple into arrays. - ii) Write a program to find common values between two arrays. - 2.
 Write a function called gcd that takes parameters a and b and returns their greatest common divisor. - 3.
-Write a function called palindrome that takes a string argument and returnsTrue if it is a palindrome - and False otherwise.
-Remember that you can use the built-in function len to check the length of a string. $\overline{}$ i).
-Write a function called remove_duplicates that takes a list and returns a new list with only the unique elements from the original.
-Hint: they don't have to be in the same order.
+Write a function called palindrome that takes a string argument and returnsTrue if it is a palindrome and False otherwise.
+Remember that you can use the built-in function len to check the length of a string.

-- 1. Write a function called is_sorted that takes a list as a parameter and returns fue if the list is sorted in ascending order and False otherwise. - 2.
-Write a function called has_duplicates that takes a list and returns True if there is any element that appears more than once.
+1. Write a function called is sorted that takes a list as a parameter and returns true if the list is sorted in ascending order and False otherwise.

+2. Write a function called has duplicates that takes a list and returns True if there is any element that appears more than once.
 It should not modify the original list.

-Accredited by NAAC-A Grade, NBA (CSE, ECE & ME) & ISO 9001:2015 Certified ii).
+Accredited by NAAC-A Grade, NBA (CSE, ECE & ME) & ISO 9001:2015 Certified

+- i).
+Write a function called remove\duplicates that takes a list and returns a new list with only the unique elements from the original.
+Hint: they don't have to be in the same order. - ii).
 The wordlist I provided, words.txt, doesn't contain single letter words.
-So you might want to add "I", "a", and the empty string.
+So you might want to add "I", "a", and the empty string. - iii).

-iii).
 Write a python code to read dictionary values from the user.
-Construct a function to invert its content. i.e., keys should be values and values should be keys.

-3. i) Add a comma between the characters.
-If the given word is 'Apple', it should become 'A,p,p,l,e'ii) Remove the given word in all the places in a string?

-iii) Write a function that takes a sentence as an input parameter and replaces the first letter of every word with the corresponding upper case letter and the rest of the letters in the word by corresponding letters in lower case without using a built-in function?

-4. Writes a recursive function that generates all binary strings of n-bit length
+Construct a function to invert its content. i.e., keys should be values and values should be keys. - 3. i) Add a comma between the characters.
+If the given word is 'Apple', it should become 'A,p,p,l,e' - ii) Remove the given word in all the places in a string? - iii) Write a function that takes a sentence as an input parameter and replaces the first letter of every word with the corresponding upper case letter and the rest of the letters in the word by corresponding letters in lower case without using a built-in function? - 4.
+Writes a recursive function that generates all binary strings of n-bit length

-EYA